mysensors/NodeManager/README.md

     bool getIsMetric();
     // Convert a temperature from celsius to fahrenheit depending on how isMetric is set float celsiusToFahrenheit(float temperature);
+    // return true if sleep or wait is configured and hence this is a sleeping node bool isSleepingNode();
 ~~~

 For example